Blueprint for Stronger Service

 We've improved our procurement - streamlining and improving how we buy the things we need.

 And we have put an end to the purchase of unnecessary promotional items.
-This will save taxpayers more than $300,000 a year.
+This will save taxpayers more than $1.8 million a year.

 We have enhanced our information technology structure, and streamlined IT services.